LucasDelfino92/morrowindsharp/main.md

 Fixes gameplay and interface inconsistencies in the alchemy menu, provides it with a built-in effect filter and implements a Skyrim-like system for remembering ingredient effects.

 [**Better Questlist**](https://www.nexusmods.com/morrowind/mods/48272)
 Allows highlighting and hiding quests in the Journal questlist.
-Shift-Click on a quest to highlight it, Shift-Click again to hide and Shift-Click a third time to return to normal.

 [**Smart Journal**](https://www.nexusmods.com/morrowind/mods/47492)
 Adds several new options for the journal and quest pages.

+Files to install:
-- Only install **abotSmartJournal103** (Old files).
+- **abotSmartJournal103** (Old files)

 > ℹ️ The latest release has an annoying bug where an empty extra line is added on the messagebox whenever your journal is updated.